d4sein/Bumblebee/README.md

 # Bumblebee
-A discord bot writen in TypeScript.
+A discord bot written in TypeScript.

-*README for devs in progress..*
-**If you're going to do a pull request make sure to use the dev branch**
+*README for devs in progress..* **If you're going to do a pull request make sure to use the dev branch.**